dominique-mueller/simple-progress-webpack-plugin/README.md

 ### `minimal`

 The `minimal` logger prints everything into a single line, constantly updated during the build progress.
 This makes it look pretty similar to what the **[Angular CLI](https://github.com/angular/angular-cli)** outputs during build.
-So, if you're a minmimalist, this could be the perfect logger for you.
+So, this is the perfect logger for minimalists.

-> :heavy_check_mark: CI ready
+✔ CI ready

 *TODO: Screenshot*